Exhibition Accidental Artist!

 It is a way to transmit the power, beauty and strong energy streams, so my paintings now contain the energy captured in their creation.

-This selection of Olga’s works include images of gum trees and the sky as to her the gumtrees were ravaged by fire appeared dead but came back with new life this is true of her own life dying in her old self and beginning a new life in Australia.
+This selection of Olga’s works include images of gum trees and the sky as to her the gumtrees were ravaged by fire appeared dead but came back with new life this is true of her own life dying in her old self and beginning a new life in New Zealand and Australia.
 The sky to her represents hopes and dreams.